 MA 14043 COLLEGE ALGEBRA - A study of polynomial, rational, exponential, and logarithmic functions, including graphing techniques, finding zeros, finding inverse and composite functions and applications.
 Other topics may include solving systems of equations and inequalities, basic operations on matrices, and finding determinants.
-Prerequisite: "C" or above in CP 04803 Intermediate Algebra, ACT of 21 or above, ASSET Intermediate Algebra Type I score of 39 or above, or a COMPASS score of 53-100 in Type A Algebra.
+Prerequisite: "C" or above in CP 04803 Intermediate Algebra, or a "C" or above in CP 04023 Fundamentals of Algebra, or ACT of 21 or above, or ASSET Intermediate Algebra Type I score of 39 or above, or a COMPASS score of 53 or above in Type A Algebra.
 Students must make a "C" or above in the course to earn an Associate in Arts Degree.